robot-stefan/startup-resources/ProgramsList.md

 > 20k would of been nice for how lean we were running.
 We also could have used the design mentorship and exposure to contacts attending a globally significant event.

  ### [Autodesk Technology Centers](https://www.autodesk.com/technology-centers)
 Autodesk isn't the only program like this.
 Larger companies will typically host centers or events to get early adopters to test and help drive product.
 In exchange you get access to their tools.
 In the case of Autodesk you also get access to the innovation studio / makerspaces that they operate.
 Verizon had a similar program around their 5G rollout around supporting companies developing products to leverage their upcoming network upgrades.
-These programs will also typically have a good network early adopter or high performance customers.
+These programs will also typically have a good network early adopter or high performance customers and don't necessiarly offer funding (paying customers can be a good source of funding).

 ### [SPIE Startup Challenge](https://spie.org/conferences-and-exhibitions/photonics-west/program/startup-challenge)
 SPIE hosts a start up pitch competition during their photonics west trade show.
 Other trade shows / industries do something similar to an extent.
 In the case of SPIE there isn't any cash award or investment but essentially large gift cards to top vendors in that industry.
 You also end up presenting to good contacts in that industry potentially from the investment, sales channel, or other aspects.